kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

 ### dsl.ParallelFor

-The `dsl.ParallelFor` context manager allows parallelized execution of tasks over a static set of items.
+The [`dsl.ParallelFor`][dsl-reference-docs] context manager allows parallelized execution of tasks over a static set of items.
 The context manager takes two arguments: a required `items`, an optional `parallelism`, and an optional `name`. `items` is the static set of items to loop over, while `parallelism` is the maximum number of concurrent iterations permitted while executing the `dsl.ParallelFor` group. `parallelism=0` indicates unconstrained parallelism.

 In the following pipeline, `train_model` will train a model for 1, 5, 10, and 25 epochs, with no more than two training tasks running at one time: